 When To Change Your Air Filters

 Most filters have a timeline printed on the box or plastic.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
-Check out the filters at the store and you'll see that some are meant to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
+Check out the filters at the store and you'll see that some are designed to only last a month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be changed once every 6-12 months.
 The standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we recommend our friends and family to go by.
 If they're dirty, change them!
-A dirty air filter can exacerbate or cause damage to expensive parts, like your compressor, so it's better to change it out more often than neglect it.
+A dirty air filter can exacerbate or cause damage to expensive parts, like your compressor, so it's better to change it out more often than not.
 If you want to listen to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer sometimes has a different recommendation from your HVAC system manufacturer.
+Keep in mind that your filter manufacturer sometimes has a different recommendation from your HVAC system manufacturer.

 Determining how often to change your air filters relies upon several factors: